Brazilian who lives on an island with an erupting volcano shows how La Palma was covered in ash; watch video | World

 “The ashes are toxic and harmful to health, it is a very fine earth, the thickness of fine sand, but it is black”, says Silva.

 The wind sometimes brings the ashes to the city and sometimes drives them away.
-“On Thursday, it was like they were throwing sand directly at our heads,” she says.
+“On Thursday, it was like they were throwing sand directly at our heads.”

 Residents watch from a hill as lava flows from the erupting volcano on the island of La Palma in Spain on September 24, 2021.
 The volcano in the Canary Islands, a Spanish territory in the Atlantic Ocean, continues to produce explosions and spew lava five days after starting activity. — Photo: Emilio Morenatti/AP

 She says she knows people who had to leave everything behind.
 A family of friends had older relatives, in their 90s, and moved to the island of Tenerife.
 “Many friends of mine lost everything, home, everything, they had to leave everything behind, because they lived in the lower part.
-A horrible, sad thing,” she says.
+A horrible, sad thing.”

 There are reports on the island that the homes of people who had to leave were invaded by thieves.